 - 39. The best study of behavioral indicators of homosexuality in young children is: Frederick L. Whitham, "The Prehomosexual Male Chile in Three Societies: The United States, Guatemala, Brazil," Archives of Sexual Behavior, Vol. 9, No. 2 (April, 1980), pp. 87-99.
-See also: Frederick L. Whitham and Robin M. Mathy, Male Homosexuality in Four Societies: Brazil, Guatemala, The Philippines, and the United States.
-New York: Prager, 1986. - 40.
-Like millions of gay men before him, Mr. XXXX dated a young woman, but "it did not work." - 41.
-Mr. XXXX encountered great difficulties, abuse and persecution in school because of his sexuality.
+See also: Frederick L. Whitham and Robin M. Mathy, Mew York: Prager, 1986.
+New York: - 40.
+Like millions of gay men before him, Mr. XXXX dated a young woman and eventually married her and had two children.